 The UE may be configured, via [higher layer parameter(s)], to measure and report one or more of the SL RSTD, SL Rx-Tx time difference, SL RTOA, SL AoA, SL PRS-RSRP, and SL PRS-RSRPP measurements, for the first detected path and/or additional detected paths.
 The UE may report an ARP ID associated with the reported measurements.
 The UE may provide the ARP location information of the ARP ID via [higher layer parameter(s)].

+When UE is configured, via [higher layer parameter(s)], to measure and report one or more of the SL Rx-Tx time difference measurements, and the UE is configured with [single-sided RTT], UE reports for the first detected path and/or additional detected paths.

+When UE is configured, via [higher layer parameter(s)], to measure and report one or more of the SL Rx-Tx time difference measurements, and the UE is configured with [double-sided RTT], for the same SL PRS transmission, different SL PRS receptions corresponding to two different SL PRS resources are used for SL Rx-Tx time difference measurements.
+And UE reports for the first detected path and/or additional detected paths for each SL PRS transmission and SL PRS reception.

 <<< UNCHANGED PARTS OMITTED >>>

 ----------------------------------------- End of Text proposal to TS 38.214 v18.0.0------------------------------------------